google/WebFundamentals/src/content/en/fundamentals/primers/service-workers/index.markdown

 ---

 <p class="intro">
   Service workers have been described as &ldquo;programmable network proxies&rdquo; and &ldquo;background workers&rdquo;.
-To be more specific, a service worker is a script run by a browser in the background that proxies and caches network interactions.
+Neither is really accurate.
+A service worker is a script run by a browser in the background that lets a developer manage network interactions for one or more client pages.
 </p>

 Because a service worker is separate from the page that loaded it, it doesn't